jehovahsays/manual/SECURITY.md

-# Security Policy for MEV Offline Wiki AI

-## 🔐 Project Philosophy

-This is a 100% client-side project.
-It does not transmit, store, or process user data on a remote server.
-All data remains within the user's browser.

-## 🧱 Security Measures Implemented

-- **Strict CSP via `meta` tag**
-- **No `eval`, no dynamic function constructors**
-- **No right-click, selection, or dragstart events (optional)**
-- **Referrer and permissions policies enforced**
-- **Offline-first: No external tracking or analytics**
-- **Local-only `connect-src 'self'` enforcement**
-- **Sanitized user input and linkified wiki content**

-## 🧪 Trusted Use Cases

-- Air-gapped networks
-- Sensitive research environments
-- Privacy-first education or training platforms

-## 🛠 Reporting Issues

-Please open a GitHub Issue if you identify any vulnerabilities.
-This project encourages community-based review and contributions.

-## ❌ Known Limitations

-- Storage is limited by the browser’s localStorage (~5MB quota).
-- This is not intended for multi-user network collaboration.
-- No encryption or password system (intentionally excluded).

-## ✅ Current Status: Hardened

-All scripts, HTML, and CSS are unified and secured in a 3-file architecture optimized for GitHub Pages hosting.
+# Security Policy — MEV Offline Wiki AI

+## 🔐 Overview

+MEV is a fully client‑side application designed with privacy, resilience, and offline usage as priorities.
+No data is transmitted to any external server, cloud service, or analytics provider.

+All user‑generated content remains stored locally in the browser.

+---

+## 🛡 Security Measures

+MEV applies multiple layers of defense:

+- **Content Security Policy (CSP)** restricting execution to local assets only
+- **No external scripts, styles, or remote calls**
+- **No `eval()` or dynamic JavaScript execution**
+- **Sanitized input using `escapeHTML()`**
+- **Local‑only access enforced via: `connect-src 'self'`**
+- **Progressive Web App sandboxing**

+---

+## 🔑 Encryption

+MEV includes **optional PIN‑based encryption** using:

+- **AES‑GCM**
+- **PBKDF2 key derivation**
+- **Client‑side Web Crypto API**

+If encryption is enabled, stored content is encrypted before being saved in the browser.

+---

+## 📦 Storage Model & Limitations

+MEV stores all content in the browser’s `localStorage`.

+Limitations:

+- Storage capacity is browser‑dependent (~5MB typical).
+- Clearing browser cache or storage may delete wiki content.
+- MEV is **not** intended for multi-user shared editing or remote collaboration.

+To prevent data loss, exporting regular backups is recommended.

+---

+## ❗ Known Limitations

+- No server‑level protection — everything is local by design.
+- Offline‑only architecture may not suit collaborative workflows.
+- Data loss can occur if storage is cleared or the device is wiped.

+---

+## 🛠 Reporting Vulnerabilities

+If you discover a vulnerability or security issue, please open a GitHub Issue in the repository.

+Security‑related discussion is welcome and encouraged.

+---

+## Status

+**Security posture: Hardened (Local‑Only Model)**